Vande Gurunam Charanaravinde

 Where the name Brishtanga came from?
 It’s an acronym from BRIStol and asHTANGA.

 I started to practice yoga with my mother at the age of 17.
-During university, I constantly practised Hatha Yoga to reduce stress, get flexibility and find balance inside out.
-Wherever I travelled and lived, I kept practising and it started to be the part of my life.
+During university, I constantly practiced Hatha Yoga to reduce stress, maintain flexibility and find balance inside out.
+Wherever I travelled and lived, I kept practicing and it became part of my life.

-I met Ashtanga Yoga in London and it felt amazing after practising martial arts for 5 years.
+I met Ashtanga Yoga in London and it felt amazing after practicing martial arts for 5 years.

 As I moved to Bristol I found a great teacher, Brigid Swanson who inspired and motivated me to deepen my practice and to assist her.
-Furthermore, I practice with Caroline Simpson.
+Also, I regularly practice with Caroline Simpson at her shala.

-I decided to go to India and experience real Ashtanga Yoga from the source, in Mysore and been teaching since then.
-I have returned seeking knowledge and deepen my practice again this year and planning to go every year.
+I decided to go to India in March, 2015 and experience real Ashtanga Yoga from the source, in Mysore and been teaching since then.
+I have returned seeking knowledge and deepen my practice every year.

-I am qualified Ashtanga Yoga Teacher and registered with Yoga Alliance
+I am a qualified Ashtanga Yoga Teacher and registered with Yoga Alliance

 For many years, I have been practicing Tai-chi, Chi-kung, Shaolin Kung- fu, Yoga, and meditation.
 I naturally started to be interested in holistic therapies, Chinese medicine, and energy healing.

-My favorite massage is Thai Massage, so I was delighted to have the opportunity to complete traditional Thai Massage (Nuad Boran) training, certified by the Ministry of Education of Thailand.
-I completed further training this year, including Tok Sen techniques and therapeutic Thai Massage.
+My favourite massage is Thai Massage, so I was delighted to have the opportunity to complete traditional Thai Massage (Nuad Boran) training in April 2015, certified by the Ministry of Education of Thailand.
+Last year, I completed further trainings, including Tok Sen techniques and therapeutic Thai Massage.